 Most people do not consider drain cleaning as part of their regular home maintenance routine.
 The fact is, however, that drains will clog.
-Without the proper attention, they stop all together.
+Without the proper attention, they stop altogether.

 When it's necessary to clean a drain, it's a job best left to the professionals.

-There are four sure signs that drain cleaning is in order, all of which mean you should call in a licensed, experienced professional.
+There are four sure signs that drain cleaning is in order, all of which means you should call in a licensed, experienced professional.

-- Bad odors coming from a drain.
 If this occurs in any drain in the house, a drain line may be clogged.
-Food, hair or fat deposits from grease could cause the clog, but there is also the possibility that a small rodent is to blame.
+Food, hair, or fat deposits from grease could cause the clog, but there is also the possibility that a small rodent is to blame.

 Proper drain maintenance can prevent simple annoyances, such as ankle-high water during a shower, and more costly, unhealthy, and unpleasant accidents, such as sewage backups into your home.
 Consult with a drain cleaning professional to decide on a maintenance schedule that suits the demands of your home's plumbing system.